cgewecke/metacoin-source-verify/README.md

 ## Metacoin

-A simple example project to test [ethereum/source-verify][1]'s chain monitor.
+Simple project to test [ethereum/source-verify][1]'s chain monitor.

-+ compiles the Metacoin contracts with `truffle compile`
++ compiles Truffle's metacoin contracts with `truffle compile`
-+ uploads the generated metadata and corresponding Solidity sources to ipfs (via Infura gateway)
++ uploads the generated metadata and corresponding Solidity sources to IPFS (via Infura gateway)
 + deploys to either Ropsten or Rinkeby

-If running a source-verify instance you should see entries saved to the repository for the contract addresses displayed in the truffle migrations output.
+A running source-verify monitor will auto-detect this deployment and save entries to the metadata repository for the chain / addresses displayed in the Truffle migrations output.

 [1]: https://github.com/ethereum/source-verify